Search QuantityWare

 Answers to common questions regarding general SAP QCI Configurations (SAP Material Master, HPM, TSW …)

-In the PMC or GMC, go to tab strip “QCI Configuration” and display your conversion group(s):
+In the PMC or GMC, go to tab strip “QCI Configuration”, choose an appropriate selection option and display your conversion group(s):

 Column QCI displays either “SAP” for SAP QCI conversion groups or “QTYW” for MQCI conversion groups.

-If you click on the “Description” column, the conversion group analysis documentation is displayed and the header contains the information as well:
+If you click on the “Description” column, the conversion group analysis documentation is displayed and that header text contains the information as well:

 What is the difference between a SAP QCI and an MQCI conversion group?